mvdb01/assembly-genomics/_episodes/03-pe-mp-assembly.md

 - "How to do a de novo short read paired-end genome assembly using mate-pairs?"
 objectives:
 - "Assembly by using multiple libraries with different library preparations"
+- "Explain what the terms `scaffolding` and 'scaffolds' means"
 keypoints:
 - ""
 ---